facebookresearch/faiss/faiss/docs/simd_dynamic_dispatch_migration.md

 - Building with CMake's default `FAISS_OPT_LEVEL=generic` and thinking DD is enabled — generic mode has no SIMD and no dispatch.
 Use `FAISS_OPT_LEVEL=dd` explicitly.
+- Treating SVE or RVV as fixed-width `simdlib` backends — they are variable-width ISAs and need raw-intrinsic implementations or explicit scalar fallbacks for fixed-width helper paths.